 - Skinny Margarita With Coconut Water

-I’ve found that, unlike other types of drinks, almost everyone enjoys a cocktail made with Kahlúa.
-It appeals to the sweet tooths, the coffee lovers, and the high-end drink only type of guests.
+I’ve found that, unlike other types of drinks, almost everyone enjoys a cold brew martini made with Kahlúa.
+It appeals to the sweet tooth, the coffee lover, and the high-end drink officionados.

 - 1 part Absolut Vodka